inkle/ink/Documentation/WritingWithInk.md

 Note that the parameter passed to `TURNS_SINCE` is a "divert target", not simply the knot address itself (because the knot address is a number - the read count - not a location in the story...)

 TODO: (requirement of passing `-c` to the compiler)

+### SEED_RANDOM()

+For testing purposes, it's often useful to fix the random number generator so ink will produce the same outcomes every time you play.
+You can do this by "seeding" the random number system.

+	~ SEED_RANDOM(235)

+The number you pass to the seed function is arbitrary, but providing different seeds will result in different sequences of outcomes.

 #### Advanced: more queries